Angered at French call to ‘reform’ Islam, tens of thousands gather in protests across Muslim-majority countries

 “Man, these attacks on religion are not right,” he continued.
 “Freedom of expression does not mean we should insult prophets and messengers.”

-Thursday marked the prophet’s day of birth, a day celebrated by many Muslims across the world as a day of love and peace.
-The attacks were condemned by many on the holy day, with Muslim politicians and leaders emphasizing that such brutality flies in the face of the prophet’s message of peace; others, however, were further inflamed, angered at the resurrection of the insulting cartoons.
-Added to the insult is that photographic depictions of any prophet are prohibited in Islam.

-“Muslims and non-Muslims refuse attacks on the prophet Muhammad … and on Islam,” yelled a man seemingly leading the protests.
+Another man, who appeared to be leading the protest, yelled, ‘Muslims and non-Muslims refuse attacks on the prophet Muhammad … and on Islam.

-“Those who do not stand by what is right, and who stand by France … do not represent us.
+“Those who do not stand by what is right and who stand by France … do not represent us.
 They do not speak for us.
 For France is colonial, an infidel, a traitor!” he shouted.
 Applause followed.
-Not long after, protesters began throwing metal pipes and chunks of concrete on the security forces, standing mere meters away.
+Not long after, protesters began throwing metal pipes and chunks of concrete at the security forces, standing mere meters away.

+Thursday marked the prophet Muhammad’s birthday, a day celebrated by many Muslims across the world as one of love and peace.
+The attacks were condemned by many on the holy day, with Muslim politicians and leaders emphasizing that such brutality flies in the face of the prophet’s message of peace; others, however, were further inflamed, angered at the resurrection of the insulting cartoons.
+Added to the insult is that photographic depictions of any prophet are prohibited in Islam.

+On Thursday, French Foreign Minister Jean Yves Le Drian sent a “message of peace” to the Muslim world.
+“France is not the country of contempt.
+It's the country of tolerance,” he said, speaking in the French Parliament.
+“The Muslim religion and culture are part of our history, French and European.”

+Following Friday’s protests, Le Drian said he had dispatched an emergency message the night before to all French nationals abroad and that the country’s ambassadors have been instructed to take extra precautions “so that they reinforce security systems” around French embassies and cultural sites worldwide.

+“We are moving quickly from virtual hatred to real violence, and we have decided to take all measures to ensure the security of our interests, of our nationals,” Le Drian said.

 Fahim reported from Istanbul.
-Hazem Balousha in the Gaza Strip and Steve Hendrix in Jerusalem contributed to this report.
+Hazem Balousha in the Gaza Strip, Steve Hendrix in Jerusalem, Azad Majumder in Dhaka, James McAuley in Paris, and Sufian Taha in Jerusalem contributed to this report.